bertdida/twitter-quote-scraper/README.md

 1. Download and extract the [zip file](https://github.com/bertdida/TwitterQuoteScraper/archive/master.zip) or use Git to clone this repository.
 2. Inside the directory open a terminal and run `pipenv install`.

-## Basic Usage
+## Usage

-To get started you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`).
+Currently, TwitterQuoteScraper supports both saving quotations to a local file or into Google spreadsheet.
+But either of these ways you must first create a JSON file that holds your Twitter app's credentials (see `creds/twitter.json`), this file's path is a required argument everytime you run a command.

+To learn more about a command's usage and syntax, like which options are available and the command's structure you may run any of the following:

+- `python app.py -h`
+- `python app.py --twitter-creds creds/twitter.json local_file -h`
+- `python app.py --twitter-creds creds/twitter.json google_sheet -h`

 ### Local file